What is adult foster home care in Oregon?

 What does it take to become an adult foster home licensee in Oregon?

-Minimum requirements to become a licensed provider include:
+Minimum requirements to become licensed as an adult foster home provider in Oregon include:

 - Being of good character;